bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 below capacity.

-It is not possible to solve this problem without either a hardfork, or substantially decreasing the block size, so as a consequence segwit addresses this issue by not making it worse, rather than actually improving the situation: in particular, segwit's newly introduced limit on the new concept of witness data is implemented as a weighted sum of the existing block size and the new witness data.
+It is not possible to solve this problem without either a hardfork, or substantially decreasing the block size.
+Since segwit can't fix the problem, it settles on not making it worse: in particular, segwit's newly introduced limit on the new concept of witness data is implemented as a weighted sum of the existing block size and the new witness data.

-#### Who benefits?
+## Who benefits?

-A future hardfork that changes the block capacity limit to be a single weighted sum of parameters, eg:
+Ultimately miners will benefit if a future hardfork that changes the block capacity limit to be a single weighted sum of parameters.
+For example:

-> 50\*sigops + 4\*basedata + 1\*witnessdata < 10M
+    50*sigops + 4*basedata + 1*witnessdata < 10M

-will benefit miners by allowing them to easily and accurately fill blocks while maximising fee income, and that will benefit users by allowing them to reliably calculate the appropriate fee needed for their transaction to be mined.
+This lets miners easily and accurately fill blocks while maximising fee income, and that will benefit users by allowing them to more reliably calculate the appropriate fee needed for their transaction to be mined.

-#### Further information
+### Further information

  * [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem)
  * [Sigop attack discussion on bitcointalk in Aug 2015](https://bitcointalk.org/index.php?topic=1166928.0;all)